tanveer-hussain/Baby-behavior-monitoring-IoT/README.md

 ### Paper (open access)
 - https://iecscience.org/uploads/jpapers/201911/fmxy061mbNEbTQ8W59kbMsT3y2EbgYlwDobersRf.pdf

+## Notice
+Prior to the codes usage for industrial purposes or re-distribution, please read the licensing information given at the end of  <b> README file <b>

-There are three sections in this report: <br />
+There are three sections in this repository: <br />
 - I)	Development environment and pre-requisites <br />
 - II)	Source code  <br />
 - III)	Details about implemented methods and working mechanism <br />